Nebularswamp/jerome/README.md

 a game where you need to steal your family money and run away

 features

-  door and keys
+  door and keys,

-  item to unlock path
+  item to unlock path,

   etc...